LittleGreenViper/DemoCustomChartApp/README.md

 ### Demonstration Code

 The code that we will be working with, is in the main project directory, and is called [`Sources/DemoCustomChartApp/DemoChartDisplay.swift`](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/master/Sources/DemoCustomChartApp/DemoChartDisplay.swift).

+### The Blog Series

+This repo is meant to accompany [a blog series](https://littlegreenviper.com/series/swiftui-charts-gestures/), describing, in detail, how we will add the gestures to a chart.